 Cleaning products are more of a necessity to maintain a clean & hygienic environment both indoors and outdoors.
-But this removal of dust, dirt, and allergens with the use of such heavy toxins cleaning products comes with its health and environmental costs.
+But this removal of dust, dirt, and allergens with the use of such toxins cleaning products comes with its health and environmental costs.

 The Direct Impact of Cleaning Products